 Enrollment Update: Enrollment at Reedy High School is at capacity for the campus.
 Students who live in the Reedy attendance zone and attended a Frisco ISD feeder middle school campus in the 2022-23 school year will matriculate to Reedy.
 Any new students

 who live in the Reedy zone and enroll for the 2023-24 school year will attend Panther Creek High School.
 Transportation will be provided upon request to Panther Creek.
 Access more information on busing and pick-up locations.

 To finalize the enrollment process and request transportation, parents of new students should contact Panther Creek High School directly.

-An educator for 43 years, Rick Reedy, Ed.D., served the students of the Frisco Independent School District for 37 years as a teacher and coach, assistant principal, principal, assistant superintendent and superintendent.
+Dr. Rick Reedy was an educator for 43 years who served the students of the Frisco Independent School District for 37 years as a teacher and coach, assistant principal, principal, assistant superintendent and superintendent.

 He grew up in Whitesboro, Texas, and obtained all three of his degrees from what is now Texas A&M Commerce.
-His mother was an educator and several of the six children and 12 grandchildren also became educators.
+His mother was an educator who instilled a passion for education in her children.

-With students always first, Dr. Reedy worked early in his superintendency to form the Frisco Education Foundation, which had given out more than $2 million in scholarships and $330,000 in grants for innovation in April of 2013 when the school was named.
+With students always first, Dr. Reedy worked to form the Frisco Education Foundation, which has since given out millions in scholarships to graduating seniors and millions in grants to innovative educators across Frisco ISD.

 While Superintendent, Dr. Reedy served on many boards and committees at the state and local level, including the UIL Legislative Committee.